-This class, offered for BIPOC writers only, will help you adopt crucial creative habits using your memory of the past to build a practice for the future.
+This class will help you adopt crucial creative habits using your memory of the past to build a practice for the future.
 Using a series of daily in-class and at-home prompts that focus on ideas of home, trek childhood, and position memory as present, you will generate new work and use research-based ways to bring a sustainable practice into your life.
 Everyone will have opportunities to give and receive generous feedback on the development of your practice, as well as on your writing.
 We will pay particular attention to the voice and structure of new work and engage with the common themes that arise out of these prompts: the grief of all families, the complicated solipsism of children, and the way language gives new meaning to our pasts.
 Look to other writers and each other, we can discover new strategies for deepening our writing lives: approaches to collaboration/community in writing, the balance between writing and revising, and practical ways to map a project.

 You will leave this class with:

 - Tools you can use to continue with writing habits

 We want our writing classes to be accessible to everyone, regardless of income and background.
 We understand that our tuition structure can present obstacles for some people.
 Our Access Program offers writing class registrations at a reduced rate.
 The access program for writing classes covers 60% of the class tuition.
 Most writing classses have at least one access spot available.
 Contact Susan Moore at firstname.lastname@example.org if you would like to take a writing class at the Access Rate.